c0ded00d1e12/ecen224/_labs/client.md

 When we connect to another computer that is *listening* on a specific port, we refer to the listening computer as the **server** and the computer that is trying to connect to the server as the **client**.

 #### Struct Data Members
-In order to talk to a server, we need to know several things about it.
+As mentioned previously, in order to talk to a server, we need to know several things about it.
 For this lab, the `Config` `struct` in `client.h` contains the information you will need in order to connect to the server:

 ```c
 typedef struct Config {